 Quitclaim to Lender

 If you quitclaim your property to your lender as part of a deed-in-lieu-of-foreclosure transaction, you could be subject to two different types of tax.
 First, if your property sells for a profit, the usual capital gains rules apply.
 On the other hand, if your lender forgives a portion of your loan debt as a part of the foreclosure, that forgiveness could be taxable at ordinary income tax rates.
-Generally, forgiven debts on second mortgages and investment property mortgages are taxable, but mortgages on primary residences aren't, at least through the end of 2013.
+Generally, forgiven debts on second mortgages and investment property mortgages are taxable, but mortgages on primary residences aren't,.

 - Stockbyte/Stockbyte/Getty Images